stratapp/stratapp-website/_posts/2019-06-14-principles-by-ray-dalio.md

 ---
 Radical transparency was made famous by Ray Dalio's book Principles.
 Ray Dalio champions the principle of embracing thoughtful disagreement.
 The ability to exchange controversial ideas without causing problems.

 To achieve radical transparency at work, companies need collaboration tech that has been designed from the outset as an org-wide experience.
-That means tech that helps employees with their day to day work, as well as the overall strategic context and corresponding initiatives.
+Tech that helps employees with their day to day work, as well as the overall strategic context and corresponding initiatives.

 Imagine if radical transparency and org-wide collaboration could sit within an easy to view strategic context: